sharonVko/Project-Code-Quiz/README.md

-# The Quiz
+# Code Quiz 👩🏻‍💻

-Welcome to The Quiz, a TypeScript quiz application designed to test your knowledge with a plethora of questions.
+Welcome to Code Quiz, a TypeScript quiz application designed to test your knowledge with a plethora of questions.
 This interactive quiz offers several features to enhance your learning experience.

 ## Features